This program is currently offered Online.

 Additionally, our dedicated career services department will ensure that you receive every available opportunity to interview for and attain the right job to move your career forward.

-If you are searching for an online Master’s degree of nursing program, contact Brookline College today.
+If you are searching for information about online masters programs, contact Brookline College today.
 Fill out the form on this page for more information.

 Program Concentration – 36 Credits; all courses are 3 semester credits each